 Genres: Action, Comedy, Crime, Thriller

 Another popular movie of Jackie Chan’s is Rumble in the Bronx.
-When it comes to admiring and enjoying the action moments of Jackie, then this film deserves the first rank.
+When it comes to admiring and enjoying the action moments of Jackie, this film deserves the first rank.
 This is the only movie that captures the exciting NYC neighborhood, as this movie is shot in Vancouver, Canada.
 Stanley Tong directed this film, and it helped introduce Jackie Chan into the US mainstream.

 In this movie, you will see Martial arts and street fights coming together to entertain you.
 Also, the physical comedy scenes will make you laugh until you cry.